cdsittampalam/documentation/docs/Configure Account.md

 -------

 The Billing section shows the plan associated with your Qredo account.
-At present, Qredo includes the Personal plan only.
+At present, Qredo includes the Personal Plan only.

 ![Billing](/doc-images/2billing.png)

+In future versions, users can be part of an Enterprise Plan.

 Partner API